 Attribution science has four distinct subfields, each exploring a different dimension of climate change causation.
 Trend attribution (sometimes referred to as "climate change attribution"4) allows scientists to measure the degree to which anthropogenic climate change contributed to large-scale trends, such as sealevel rise.
 Event attribution allows scientists to assess the degree to which climate change contributed to the frequency, intensity, or likelihood of extreme weather events.
 Impact attribution allows scientists to quantify the impacts of climate change on other interconnected natural and human systems (health, infrastructure, etc.).
-Lastly, source attribution allows scientists to assess the degree to which specific emissions contributed to climate change or a specific source of emissions.
+Lastly, source attribution allows scientists to assess the degree to which specific emissions contributed to climate change.
+Scientists conduct attribution research by comparing the world as it is to a counterfactual world without climate change or a specific source of emissions.
 They generally do this by generating climate models based on long-term data and simulating counterfactual scenarios.
 Drawing on observational data, a scientific understanding of physical properties and processes, and statistical analysis, scientists can estimate the role of human activities on climate change and its attendant impacts.5